rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getNamedEndpoints"></a>
 ## *getNamedEndpoints <sup>method</sup>*

 Returns a list of endpoint names.
 Currently supported endpoint names are: `CMTS`.

+### Events

+No Events.

 ### Parameters